rajesh-nitc/terraform-gcp-foundation/README.md

 - **onprem-connectivity**: sample infra and connectivity tests (9*)

 ### Overview
 This repo use Google's ```terraform-example-foundation``` as a starting point.
-The best source for getting started instructions / architecture diagrams is the official sources mentioned in the credits.
+For getting started instructions / architecture diagrams etc., refer to the official sources mentioned in the credits.

 ### Credits
 - [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation) (core)